yztulk/neural-style/README.md

 - The -init parameter is by default set to random, though from what I have seen, most people get better results by setting it to image.

 # Training models
 You can apply other neural networks as well, see https://github.com/jcjohnson/neural-style/wiki/Using-Other-Neural-Models.
-If find that the standard model does not really do well on faces.
+I find that the standard model does not really do well on faces.
 This model in particular 'Rough_Faces by ProGamerGov' says that it improves the preservation of facial features.
 See here examples https://imgur.com/a/tArrY.

 # High-res pictures
 - use tiling to create high res pictures: https://github.com/ProGamerGov/Neural-Tile/